seydx/homebridge-mercedesme/README.md

 ## First start

-After starting the plugin, visit "**http://localhost:PORTFROMCONFIG**" (from the device where the plugin is running) and click on "**Start**".
-If everything works fine, a Token will be generated and stored in your local storage for further access.
+After starting the plugin, visit "**http://localhost:PORTFROMCONFIG**" (from the device where the plugin is running) and click on **Start**.
+Login screen from mercedes should pop up and after logging in and granting access a Token will be generated and stored in your local storage for further access.